Accounts Receivable Software

 Calculate what amount of your accounts receivable it represents in each category and add them to get your total bad debts.
 That’s your projected bad debt, whose amount you can now allocate to your allowance account.

-How to Record Bad Debt Expenses.
+How to Record Bad Debt Expenses?

-When does an account receivable turn into bad debt?
+Now that you know how to calculate bad debt expense, it is important for you to understand, When does an account receivable turn into bad debt?
 There are several elements to this question:

 Bad debt only happens in accrual accounting.